functionalvoice/guts/README.md

 # Functional Voice Guts

-This project, **Functional Voice Guts**, is designed to provide a robust framework for building voice-enabled applications.
+This project, **Functional Voice Guts**, is designed to provide simple yet effective learning system to educate individuals on basic functional medicine tenets as they apply to the Gastrointestinal system.

 ## Features
 - Easy integration with various voice recognition APIs